tjungbauer/helm-charts/charts/ingresscontroller/README.md

   Configures the IngressController object.

-This Helm Chart is configuring the IngressController and can set a replica, nodeSelector and tolerations.
+This Helm Chart configures the IngressController and can set a replica, nodeSelector and tolerations.

 ## Dependencies